Betterez/btrz-vue-components/README.md

 ### Component's styles

-Only the compontent specific styles should be inside the compontent file.
+Only the compontent specific styles should be inside the component file.

 Other non specific styles should be under the /assets/css/ folder, following the [ITCSS standard](https://speakerdeck.com/dafed/managing-css-projects-with-itcss).

+### Internationalization support

+Components in btrz-vue-components should expect a $t method available on the component instance.
+This method accepts a lexicon key, and returns the corresponding translation.
+It is up to each project using the components to provide this $t method.
+For instance btrz-vue-websales does it using vuex-i18n plugin.